Al-Nijat: Theology

 Avicenna begins the issue of knowing existence from the very concept of "being and existence".
 According to him, existence and existent are the most obvious concepts and no explanation can be given about existence or existent except their name.
 "Existence can not be described except by its name, it is the first source of any description, so there is not a description for it, but its form is immediately placed in the mind (ego)."

-In Avicenna's ontology, not all beings have the same concept of "existence", but some are more deserving and worthy in this sense than others.
+In Avicenna's ontology, not all beings have the same concept of existence, but some are more deserving and worthy in this sense than others.
 Thus beings are in order.
-Avicenna says in this regard: "The most suitable things for existence are essences, then the objects, and the essences that are not in matters are the most suitable essences for existence, except the first matter (first hyle); Because these essences are threefold: matter, form and separated, which is neither a matter nor a part of the matter and its existence is inevitable, because the matter and its components are caused and existence of man finally reaches a essence which is a discontinuous cause (to matter), but completely separate.
-So the first beings in merit for existence are the essence of discontinuous separation from the matter, then the form, then matter, and although this is a cause for the matter, it is not a cause of existence, but a receptive (place) for the attainment of existence.
-The matter has a hyle and in addition has a face that is more complete than a hyle.
-After these comes the accident; And in each of these classes, a number of beings are found who are different in existence".
-Some of the topics of the theology section are:
+Avicenna says in this regard: